 Often, we are asked how does content marketing support digital marketing with social media.
 Firstly, as a digital marketing strategy, there is a lot to gain from the relationship between content marketing and social media.
 Content marketing also supports social media advertising because it engages and informs your audience and boosts your social media profiles and following.
 Your posts can be spread across multiple channels to reach a broader audience, which is good news for PPC campaigns as well.

 The partnership of content marketing and social media can also be used to attract new people to your website and generate web traffic.
-For example, you could use content marketing to create a user-generated content page on your website which is shared on social media platforms.
+For example, you could use content marketing to create a user-generated content page on your website which is then shared on social media platforms.
+There are many companies offering blog writing packages that will also delve into 10x content generation such as infographics that are highly shareable.
 All this means more traffic, more leads, more sales and higher brand recognition.
 There’s no doubt that digital marketing and content marketing go hand in hand.

 6. Content marketing improves conversion rates.

 For many businesses, the ultimate goal of digital marketing is to convert leads into customers.
 Content marketing can help by producing engaging content that converts.
 This comes in many forms; for example, you could write posts about the benefits of your products or services (e.g. “Life is better with our blenders.
 Find out why” or “This is how easy it is to use our juicer.
 Here’s how to get started today”).